zak-45/WLEDVideoSync/README.md

 `
 ## WLEDVideoSync

-WLEDVideoSync is a tool designed to synchronize Net LED Matrix with video content.
+WLEDVideoSync is a tool designed to send video content to Net LED Matrix devices like WLED.
 This project enables users to create immersive lighting experiences that complement their video playback.

 **Key Features:**
-- Video synchronization with e131 / artNet / DDP devices e.g: WLED-controlled LED strips
+- Video stream to e131 / artNet / DDP devices e.g: WLED-controlled LED matrix
 - Multicast feature: aggregate multiple DDP devices to a big, BIG one
 - Support for various video sources: image, video or WebUrl (even Youtube)
 - Support for desktop / desktop area, window content, multiple monitors(2)